 - Ceiling height

-- Decoration panel type

-- Air flow direction range

 - Air volume when thermostat control is OFF

 - Time to clean air filter

 - Thermostat sensor selection

 - Thermostat differential changeover (if remote sensor is used)

-- Differential automatic changeover
+- Automatic changeover differential

 - Auto-restart after power failure

+- Air discharge direction

 - T1/T2 input setting

 - The connection of optional accessories to the indoor unit might cause changes to some field settings.
-For more information, see the installation manual of the optional accessory. - Following setting are only applicable when using the BRC1H52\ user interface.
+For more information, see the installation manual of the optional accessory. - Following setting are only applicable when using the BRC1H52 user interface.
 When using any other user interface, see the installation manual or service manual of the user interface.